How to Lose Belly Fat

 Your current fitness level determines what is or is not vigorous exercise.
 A brisk walk, circuit training, or interval training all can burn calories and challenge current fitness levels, depending on your state of fitness.
 If you have been inactive or are making significant changes to your routines, consult with your doctor.

-3. Proper Sleep.
 Sleep is essential for a well-functioning body.
 Multiple studies have shown that inadequate and poor quality sleep lead to food cravings, weigh gain and higher susceptibility to disease.
 Most people require 6-8 hours of sleep a night to function properly.
 Too much or too little sleep can affect healthy processing of calories and lead to visceral fat gain.

-4. Reduce Stress.
 An overabundance of stress interferes with health.
 Sleep, diet and exercise all lower stress.
 Life is stressful by nature.
 Relationships, finances, and uncertainty all induce stress.
 We never completely eliminate stress but we can effectively manage it.
 By improving relationships, finances and health, our lives flow smoother.
 We can also integrate other stress reducing activities such as meditation, yoga, and nature into our busy day.